skjaeve/pyaacgmlib/aacgm/README.txt

 4. Build the test program by running:

-   gcc -o test_aacgm test_aacgm.c aacgmlib_v2.c -lm -static
+   gcc -o test_aacgm test_aacgm.c aacgmlib_v2.c igrflib.c genmag.c -lm -static

    Note that on older systems you might need to remove the -static flag